 Conversation & Support

-And, there is no better way to begin to nurture your whole self than to open the conversation; to reflect on where you are in the moment and where you want to be, and to allow space for support from others.
-When working with a health and wellness professional, the Wheel of Wellness is meant to be a tool to facilitate conversation and help provide the client with greater awareness.
+And, there is no better way to begin to nurture your whole self than to open the conversation; to reflect on where you are in the moment and where you want to be, allowing space for support from others.
+When working with a health and wellness professional, the Wheel of Wellness is meant to be a tool to facilitate discussion and help provide the client with greater awareness.
 But, the same can be true when doing the exercise on your own.
-Once you begin to highlight the areas where you feel the most challenged, you can use the exercise to open dialogue with friends and family who may provide valuable support, or to seek out further resources.
-You might even find the Wheel of Wellness exercise to be a fun thing to do with family members, good friends or a support group.
-It will provide a wealth of rich conversation, offering the opportunity to share feelings, offer support and reflect on the topic of balance in their lives.
+Once you begin to highlight the areas where you feel the most challenged, you can use the exercise to open dialogue with friends and family who may provide valuable support, or, to seek out further resources.
+You might even find the Wheel of Wellness exercise to be a fun activity to do with family members, good friends or a support group.
+It will provide a wealth of rich conversation, offering the opportunity to share feelings, offer support and reflect on the topic of what constitutes a balanced life.

 Building on Our Strengths